-United Artists were very frustrated by the amount of time Martin Scorsese took during post-production, thinking he was unnecessarily slow.
-Scorsese took unusual care as he genuinely believed that Raging Bull (1980) would be his last film and so he didn't want to compromise his vision.
+United Artists was very frustrated by the amount of time Martin Scorsese took during post-production, thinking he was unnecessarily slow.
+Scorsese took unusual care, as he genuinely believed that Raging Bull (1980) would be his last film, and so he didn't want to compromise his vision.
 Conversely, as he neared completion, he also felt that the film was a form of cinematic rebirth for him.
-For this reason, he dedicates the film to his film professor (from New York University) Haig Manoogian "with love and resolution".
+For this reason, he dedicated the film to his film professor (from New York University) Haig Manoogian "with love and resolution".
 Manoogian had helped Scorsese get his first film produced.

-Thelma Schoonmaker's husband, director Michael Powell, was consulted about the weight gain scenes.
+Thelma Schoonmaker's husband, Director Michael Powell, was consulted about the weight gain scenes.
 In Powell's The Life and Death of Colonel Blimp (1943), the lead character gets significantly bigger during the course of the movie.
-Martin Scorsese and Robert De Niro were curious how the actor Roger Livesey had achieved that effect.
-Powell informed them that Livesay had gotten bigger through careful use of camera angles, shaving his hair to make his head appear larger and judicious use of padding.
-Scorsese and De Niro felt that the film was too realistic to get away with that kind of effect so the decision was made for De Niro to physically bulk up through overeating.
+Martin Scorsese and Robert De Niro were curious how Roger Livesey had achieved that effect.
+Powell informed them that Livesay had gotten bigger through careful use of camera angles, shaving his hair to make his head appear larger, and judicious use of padding.
+Scorsese and De Niro felt that the film was too realistic to get away with that kind of effect, so the decision was made for De Niro to physically bulk up through overeating.

 According to Martin Scorsese on the DVD, when first screening some test 8mm footage of Robert De Niro sparring in a ring, he felt that something was off about the image.
 Michael Powell, who at that time had become something of a mentor and good friend to Scorsese, suggested that it was the color of the gloves that was throwing them off.
 Realizing this was true, Scorsese then decided the movie had to be filmed in black and white.

-Jodie Foster didn't audition for Raging Bull.
-Producers didn't find her suitable for the character of Vickie and considered her as too young and tomboyish.
-Despite that she still wanted to get the role.
+Jodie Foster didn't audition for this movie.
+Producers didn't find her suitable for the character of Vickie, and considered her as too young and tomboyish.
+Despite that, she still wanted to get the role.
 Most likely because of her admiration for Robert De Niro and Martin Scorsese's work.
-Her mom thought about a way to convince the producers that Jodie was no longer the girl from Freaky Friday (1976) or Taxi Driver (1976) anymore but a young woman.
-The result was a session with photographer Emilio Lari at a rented estate in Los Angeles in the Summer of 1978 when Jodie Foster was fifteen years old.
+Her mom thought about a way to convince the producers that Jodie was no longer the girl from Freaky Friday (1976) or Taxi Driver (1976) anymore, but a young woman.
+The result was a session with photographer Emilio Lari at a rented estate in Los Angeles in the Summer of 1978, when Jodie Foster was fifteen-years-old.
 The pictures taken here later found their (unauthorized) way to adult magazines during the John Hinckley aftermath.

-The opening sequence - in which Jake prances around a ring in slow motion - features the lighting from photographers' flashes.
-There was actually only person setting off the flash bulbs, and that was director of photography Michael Chapman running around in the ring in a black velor tracksuit.
+The opening sequence, in which Jake prances around a ring in slow motion, featured the lighting from photographers' flashes.
+There was only person setting off the flash bulbs, and that was Director of Photography Michael Chapman running around in the ring in a black velor tracksuit.

-According to producer Irwin Winkler, he and Robert De Niro didn't have many creative disagreements on the film, save for when De Niro wanted to gain the weight to look like the older Jake LaMotta.
-Winkler, fearing for the actor's health, had objected and suggested the use of prosthetics and makeup as they had money in the budget.
-But as a method actor who wanted to stay true to the real life subject, opted to gain the weight required.
+According to Producer Irwin Winkler, he and Robert De Niro didn't have many creative disagreements on the film, save for when De Niro wanted to gain the weight to look like the older Jake LaMotta.
+Winkler, fearing for the actor's health, had objected and suggested the use of prosthetics and make-up, as they had money in the budget.
+But as a method actor who wanted to stay true to the real-life subject, De Niro opted to gain the weight required.

-According to DP Michael Chapman, the actual fight scenes were filmed at the normal rate of twenty-four frames per second.
-For scenes where Jake retires to his corner between rounds, Chapman gradually overcranked his camera by "ear", from twenty-four up to forty-eight frames per second as Jake walked away (simultaneously adjusting the diaphragm to maintain exposure consistency), and then reversed procedure as Jake emerged from his corner to resume fighting - all in one shot.
+According to Director of Photography Michael Chapman, the actual fight scenes were filmed at the normal rate of twenty-four frames per second.
+For scenes where Jake retires to his corner between rounds, Chapman gradually overcranked his camera by "ear", from twenty-four up to forty-eight frames per second as Jake walked away (simultaneously adjusting the diaphragm to maintain exposure consistency), and then reversed procedure as Jake emerged from his corner to resume fighting, all in one shot.
 For the scene where Jake is doused with water in his corner, Chapman overcranked anywhere from ninety-six to one hundred twenty frames per second.

-The home movie sequences were in color to make them stand out from the rest of the film.
-Another reason was the feeling of reality, because at the particular time represented by the home movies, 8mm color home movie cameras were very popular.
+The home movie sequences were in color, to make them stand out from the rest of the film.
+Another reason was the feeling of reality, because at that particular time, represented by the home movies, 8mm color home movie cameras were very popular.

-Actor John Turturro makes his film debut as the man at table at Webster Hall.
-Both Turturro and Robert De Niro have played characters named Billy Sunday.
-De Niro as Master Chief Leslie W. 'Billy' Sunday in Men of Honor (2000), and Turturro as Coach Billy Sunday in He Got Game (1998).
+John Turturro makes his film debut as the man at table at Webster Hall.
+Turturro and Robert De Niro have played characters named Billy Sunday.
+De Niro as Master Chief Leslie W. "Billy" Sunday in Men of Honor (2000), and Turturro as Coach Billy Sunday in He Got Game (1998).

 The boxing scenes were originally scheduled to be filmed over a period of five weeks.
 However, because of the way that Martin Scorsese designed to film them shot by shot, the filming of the fight scenes went over twice the length to ten weeks.